 Strong asset quality is a reflection of the bank's loan book structure and underwriting standards.
-Relatively low risk residential mortgages accounted for 29% of total loans (see Exhibit 4), with 68% of outstanding credit granted at an original loan-to-value of up to 60% and 88% at a debt-income ratio of up to 35%.
-Medium and large businesses (including institutional entities) accounted for 36% as of June 2024.
-Other retail and consumer loans were 19% of total, but a significant portion of the unsecured retail portfolio is salary-assigned and the bank's client base is mainly higher-income, wealthier individuals.
-Following a 15% growth in 2022 that drives some unseasoned risk, loan growth moderated to 2% in 2023 and 3% in the first six months of 2024.
+Relatively low risk residential mortgages accounted for 28% of total loans (see Exhibit 4), with 68% of outstanding credit granted at an original loan-to-value of up to 60% and 87% at a debt-income ratio of up to 35%.
+Medium and large businesses (including institutional entities) accounted for 41% as of the end of 2024.
+Other retail and consumer loans were 18% of total, but a significant portion of the unsecured retail portfolio is salary-assigned and the bank's client base is mainly higher-income, wealthier individuals.
+Loan growth, however, picked to 10% in 2024 after moderating to 2% in 2023 (2022: 15%), driving some unseasoned risk.

-Exhibit 4 FIBI's loan book is relatively diversified by customer type Loan book breakdown as of June 2024 (supervisory segments)
+Exhibit 4 FIBI's loan book is relatively diversified by customer type Loan book breakdown as of the end of 2024 (supervisory segments)

-Source: Bank's financial statements
+Figures do not add up to 100% due to rounding Source: Bank's financial statements

-Sector concentration to real estate is high, although lower than domestic peers.
-Lending to the construction and real estate sector made up 15% of FIBI's gross loans as of June 2024.
-Growth in the bank's exposure moderated to 4% in 2023 and 1% year-over-year as of June 2024, following double digit growth in 2022 because of strong demand.
-Most of the exposure to the sector is towards residential projects (43% of total credit risk as of June 2024) where risk is mitigated by close oversight of closed residential construction.
+Sector concentration to real estate is high, although lower than domestic peers, which exposes the bank to the risk of weaker activity in the sector, as well as the risk of a sharp property price correction1 together with reduced ability of borrowers to service their loans.
+Lending to the construction and real estate sector made up 14% of FIBI's gross loans as of the end of 2024 and the bank's exposure grew by 7% in 2024.
+Most of the exposure to the sector is towards residential projects (41% of total credit risk as of the end of 2024) where risk is mitigated by close oversight of closed residential construction.